[amazon_auto_links id="280537"]

 2.2.1.
 Choosing Cream

-The cream used for making sour cream is usually from cow’s milk but it may have variants varying from goat’s milk to sheep’s milk.
-But dairy cream is supposed to be fresh and have a particular amount of fat in it.
+The Cream used for making sour cream is usually from cow’s milk but may have variants varying from goat’s milk to sheep’s milk.
+But dairy cream is supposed to be fresh and contain a particular amount of fat.

 2.2.2.
 Acidification

-Before proceeding with fermentation, it is important to make the cream more acidic which would give it the tangy taste that this ingredient is sought after.
-To make the cream acidic, the pH of the cream is lowered by adding lactic acid bacteria.
+Before proceeding with fermentation, making the Cream more acidic is important, giving it the tangy taste that this ingredient is sought after.
+To make the Cream acidic, the pH of the Cream is lowered by adding lactic acid bacteria.
 The bacteria convert lactose to lactic acid.

 2.2.3.
 Fermentation

-Once the bacteria is added, the cream is left for fermentation at a certain temperature for several hours.
-The ideal temperature for fermentation is 75°F/24°C. It would require leaving the cream for about a day at room temperature for it to ferment.
-The lactic acid bacteria multiply during this time.
-The lactic acid produced causes proteins in the cream to denature and coagulate.
-It gives the cream a thicker consistency.
+Once the bacteria is added, the Cream is left for fermentation at a certain temperature for several hours.
+The ideal temperature for fermentation is 68°F/20°C. It would require fermenting the Cream at room temperature for about a day.

 2.2.4.
 Cooling and Storage